ingoweiss/manyworlds/README.md

 ```bash
 python -m manyworlds --input hierarchical.feature --output flat.feature
 ```
-This will print the structure of the scenario tree(s) to the terminal:
+This will print the structure of the scenario tree(s) to the terminal …

 ```bash
 View users